koyunkyung/archive-uoft/README.md

 The repo is structured as:

--   `data/00-simulated_data` contains the simulated dataset and the simulated results of this analysis.
+-   `data/00-simulated_data` contains the simulated datasets and results of this analysis.
 -   `data/01-raw_data` was intended to host the original datasets obtained from National Center for Health Statistics (https://data.nber.org/nvss/natality/csv/2023/natality2023us.csv).
 However, due to memory constraints, large datasets could not be included in this repo.
 Please refer to the link above to access the original dataset directly.
 -   `data/02-analysis_data` contains the cleaned dataset, and the train and test dataset for analyzing the accuracy of the model predictions.
 -   `models` contains random forest models and bayesian glm models for predicting the apgar5 score.
 Prediction results from the shiny web application of the model are also included.